 United States – Certain Country of Origin Labelling (COOL) Requirements (DS384 & DS386)

-At the request of Canada (DS384) and Mexico (DS386), a panel was established at the meeting of the DSB on 19 November 2009 concerning US regulations requiring the mandatory country of origin labelling of certain ‘covered' agricultural products.
+At the request of Canada (DS384) and Mexico (DS386), a panel was established at the meeting of the DSB on 19 November 2009 concerning United States regulations requiring the mandatory country of origin labelling of certain ‘covered' agricultural products.
 Covered commodities are beef, pork, lamb, chicken, goat meat, perishable agricultural commodities, peanuts, pecans, ginseng and macadamia nuts.
+On 30 April 2010, Canada requested the Director-General to compose the panel.
 On 10 May 2010, the Director-General composed the panel.
 Of interest, the parties to the dispute have requested that the panel proceedings be open to the public.

-Australia lodged its first written third party submission in Geneva on 18 August 2010; and an executive summary of the submission on 7 September 2010.
+Australia lodged its first written third party submission in Geneva on 18 August 2010.